-Capturing the essence of a building with its human-made components often found in stark contrast to the natural surrounding is a challenge that is unique to the genre.
+Capturing the essence of a building with its human-made components often found in stark contrast to the natural surroundings is a unique challenge to the genre.

-DSLRs have ruled the pavement for many years when it comes to must-have equipment for capturing the full essence of a building.
+DSLRs have ruled the pavement for many years regarding must-have equipment for capturing the whole essence of a building.